 Andean Cat (Leopardus jacobita) Classification

-The Andean Cat belongs to the genus Leopardus and the full taxonomy, scientific classification or higher classification of the Andean Cat species (Leopardus jacobita) is as follows:
+The Andean Cat belongs to the genus Leopardus and the full taxonomy or scientific classification of the Andean Cat species is:

 Kingdom: Animalia (animals)

 Phylum: Chordata (vertebrates)

 The scientific name for the Andean Cat is Leopardus jacobita which is also known as the binomial name, species name, latin name, biological name or zoological name.
 Some use the term 'botanical name' however that term is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

 This Andean Cat classification chart shows where this cat fits into the Felidae family and in particular the Leopardus genus.

 No subspecies of Andean Cats have been described in the past and the last Felidae taxonomy revision in 2017 continues to recognize the Andean Cat as a monotypic species.